ballerina-platform/blog/_posts/2025-02-11-announcing-ballerina-2201.11.0-swan-lake-update-11.md

   $ bal xsd <xsd-file-path> --module <output-module-name>
 ```

+## Ballerina packages
+### Package documentation
+Enhanced the developer experience in managing package and module documentation with a more streamlined approach.
+README.md is now the default package documentation file, eliminating redundancy between Package.md and Module.md.
+In single-module packages, Module.md is no longer required, reducing duplication and simplifying documentation management.
+For multi-module projects, README.md can still be added to non-default modules if necessary.

+Additionally, support for specifying a custom .md file in Ballerina.toml has been introduced, providing greater flexibility.
+These improvements ensure seamless documentation display on platforms that prioritize README.md while reducing the effort needed to maintain multiple documentation files.

 Furthermore, this release brings a range of notable additions and improvements to the language, runtime, Ballerina library, and developer tools.
 For a comprehensive overview of all the new features and improvements brought by Swan Lake Update 11, see the [release note](https://ballerina.io/downloads/swan-lake-release-notes/swan-lake-2201.11.0).

 We encourage our community to explore these features and provide feedback.
 Your input is invaluable in shaping the future of Ballerina and ensuring it meets your needs.